Springwood - Winmalee

 Springwood - Winmalee shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The educational landscape in the area is notable within its region, with university qualification rates at 32.1% for residents aged 15+, surpassing the SA4 regional average of 23.9%.
+The area's educational profile is notable within its region, with university qualification rates at 32.1% for residents aged 15+, surpassing the SA4 region average of 23.9%.
 Bachelor degrees are most prevalent at 19.8%, followed by postgraduate qualifications (8.4%) and graduate diplomas (3.9%).
-Vocational credentials are also prominent, with 37.8% of residents aged 15+ holding such qualifications - advanced diplomas at 12.9% and certificates at 24.9%.
+Vocational credentials are also prominent, with 37.8% of residents aged 15+ holding such qualifications – advanced diplomas comprise 12.9% and certificates make up 24.9%.

-Educational participation is high, with 28.5% of residents currently enrolled in formal education.
-This includes 9.7% in primary education, 8.4% in secondary education, and 4.4% pursuing tertiary education.
-Eleven schools serve a total of 4,109 students in the area.
-Springwood - Winmalee demonstrates favorable socio-educational conditions with an ICSEA index of 1059.
-Education provision is balanced with seven primary and four secondary schools serving distinct age groups.
-School capacity exceeds typical residential needs at 18.6 places per 100 residents, compared to the regional average of 14.5, suggesting the area functions as an educational hub for the broader region.
+Educational participation is high, with 28.5% of residents currently enrolled in formal education, including 9.7% in primary, 8.4% in secondary, and 4.4% in tertiary education.
+Eleven schools serve a total of 4,109 students, with the area demonstrating above-average socio-educational conditions (ICSEA: 1059).
+Education provision is balanced, with seven primary and four secondary schools serving distinct age groups.
+School capacity exceeds typical residential needs, at 18.5 places per 100 residents compared to the regional average of 14.5, indicating the area serves as an educational hub for the broader region.
+Note: where schools show 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education